NuGet/Home/proposed/2023/InsecureConnectionsDisableCertificateValidation.md

 <!-- Explain the proposal in sufficient detail with implementation details, interaction models, and clarification of corner cases. -->
 This section will be filled out by the respective person picking up this work in more detail if more needs to be explained.

-`HttpClient` and `HttpClientHandler` should be able to support this functionality easily such as a custom `ServerCertificateCustomValidationCallback` which always returns `true` meaning that any certificate presented by the server will be considered valid for the `disableCertificateValidation` functionality.
+`HttpClient` and `HttpClientHandler` should be able to support this functionality easily such as a custom `ServerCertificateCustomValidationCallback` which always returns `true` meaning that any certificate presented by the server will be considered valid for the `disableTLSCertificateValidation` functionality.

 As for `allowInsecureConnections`, this functionality should be fairly easy to revert the initial warning/error messages to take into account this new flag.
 Simply put, if there's no code flow to this property, a user will continue to see HTTPS warnings/errors encouraging best practice.